raito-io/raito-io.github.io/docs/cli/connectors/googlecloud/bigquery.md

 datacatalog.taxonomies.update
 ```

-Once the APIs are enabled and the service account has provided the above defined permissions, you can enable masking by setting **bq-catalog-enabled** to `true`.
+Once the APIs are enabled and the service account has the above defined permissions, you can enable masking by setting **bq-catalog-enabled** to `true`.